≡ Menu

 The Nature’s Recipe Senior Dog Food contains lamb meal that provides your dog with protein while helping him maintain his lean muscles.
 The kibble also has barley and oatmeal that support your dog’s immune system and digestion.

-The Nature’s Recipe Senior Dog Food comes out to be an above-average one in terms of the quality of ingredients used to make it.
+The Nature’s Recipe Senior Dog Food is an average one regardless of the quality of ingredients used to make it.

 Let’s take a peek at the macros…